RIPE-NCC/ripe-database-documentation/docs/19.Database-Support/04-Configuring-Reverse-DNS.md

 * The SOA should contain a valid "RNAME" (the contact address)
 * The timing parameters should be reasonable

-Keep in mind that, for a /16 (v4) and /32 (v6), you can use ns.ripe.net the secondary server.
-In both cases, you have to allow zone transfers from the name server listed in the SOA resource record's MNAME field to the RIPE NCC distribution servers.
-The IP addresses of the two servers are:

-    193.0.19.190 / 2001:67c:2e8:11::c100:13be

-    93.175.159.250 / 2001:67c:2d7c:66::53

-IF your servers are configured to send DNS notify messages and you would like ns.ripe.net to update promptly, please send them to the IP addresses listed here.
-Any notify messages sent directly to the addresses of ns.ripe.net will not be seen.
-Also bear in mind that we do not support any non-standard configurations (such as port numbers other than 53, TSIG keys and so on).

 When you are satisfied with your configuration, we recommend that you perform a test fo your setup using the [DNSCheck](https://dnscheck.ripe.net/domain_check) tool so you can find and resolve any problems.

 ### Step 3a: Create your domain objects using webupdates
-When you submit a **domain** object you are requesting reverse delegation, asking the RIPE NCC to enter NS records poiting to your name servers in RIPE NCC's parent zone.
+When you submit a **domain** object you are requesting reverse delegation, asking the RIPE NCC to enter NS records pointing to your name servers in RIPE NCC's parent zone.
 The **domain** object has the following mandatory attributes:

     domain:   <zone name>
     admin-c:  <nic-handle for administrative contact>